 - 6.3.
-As per Section 13.8.1 of the District Plan, in considering whether or not to grant consent on applications for restricted discretionary subdivision activities, the Council will restrict the exercise of its discretion to the following matters: - effects on the natural character of the coastal environment for proposed lots which are in the coastal environment; - effects of the subdivision under (b) and (c) above within 500m of land administered by the Department of Conservation upon the ability of the Department to manage and administer its land; - effects on areas of significant indigenous flora and significant habitats of indigenous fauna; - the mitigation of fire hazards for health and safety of residents. - 6.4.
-The subject site is not located within the coastal environment. - 6.5.
+As per Section 13.8.1 of the District Plan, in considering whether or not to grant consent on applications for restricted discretionary subdivision activities, the Council will restrict the exercise of its discretion to the following matters: - effects on the natural character of the coastal environment for proposed lots which are in the coastal environment;

+- effects of the subdivision under (b) and (c) above within 500m of land administered by the Department of Conservation upon the ability of the Department to manage and administer its land; - effects on areas of significant indigenous flora and significant habitats of indigenous fauna; - the mitigation of fire hazards for health and safety of residents. - 6.4.
+The very eastern portion of the site is located within the coastal environment, where the site adjoins Rangaunu Harbour.
+This area will remain within the balance lot and as such, the natural character of the coastal environment will remain unchanged.
+The use of the site within this area will remain as is. - 6.5.
 The site is not located within 500 metres of land administered by DOC. - 6.6.
 The proposal is not considered to have any effects on areas of significant indigenous flora or habitats of indigenous fauna.
 The proposal will create lots which can adequately manage effects within the proposed lot boundaries.
-The lots themselves do not contain any indigenous vegetation or indigenous fauna. - 6.7.
+The lots themselves do not contain any known areas of indigenous vegetation or indigenous fauna. - 6.7.
 Proposed Lot 1 will contain the existing built development, with Proposed Lot 2 to remain in productive use.
 The proposal is not considered to exacerbate fire hazards for the health and safety of residents given the use of the land will remain unchanged.